 Fans of the two artists, after paying their respect, can decide to either visit the Paul Gauguin Museum (be aware that the museum is a collection of copies only of his masterpieces) or the Jacques Brel museum, or both.

-Atuona Harbour was the starting point of my underwater adventures as this is the home base of Marquises Diving.
+Atuona Harbour was the starting point of my underwater adventures as this is the home base of Marquises Diving, the only dive centre of the Marquesas Islands.

 3 – Scuba diving in the channel between Hiva Oa & Tahuata

 Scuba diving in the Marquesas Islands might be the ultimate off-the-beaten-track experience considering how remote the islands are.
-If you love unique adventures, you will discover a staggering marine ecosystem and a real manta ray highway.
+If you love unique adventures, you will discover a staggering marine ecosystem and a real manta ray highway which is some of the best diving in French Polynesia.

 The visibility is usually low from 5 to 15 m, so be prepared for something completely different from what you could expect from diving in the South Pacific.
 What can sound like a disadvantage is actually a strength from a pelagic species encounter point of view.